getsentry/pdb/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-TODO
----

-* Go from one-copy to zero-copy.
-The library works with data in-place for as long as possible, and it can in principle operate on a memory mapped PDB, but there's a catch.

-  The underlying file format is laid out such that a single logical data stream (which `pdb` wants to view as a `&[u8]`) is actually  discontinuous on-disk.
-That shouldn't be a problem – operating systems let you memory map files in appropriate ways – except `memmap-rs` doesn't currently support mapping discontinuous segments into a continuous memory block.

-  `pdb` today resorts to making a copy using `io::Seek` + `io::Read`, and then works on data in-place from there.
-If we had a way to [get discontinuous memory maps](https://github.com/danburkert/memmap-rs/issues/30), we could drop it in and eliminate that copy.

-* Expose module information.

-* Expose line number information.